-This Nelson Mandela quote has been repeated in relation to COP 17 by numerous different high-profile climate change figures, such as Desmond Tutu and Christina Figueres.
-The question that needs to be asked though is, will it become an empty platitude, or will it resound through COP 17 as we progress towards a fair, ambitious and binding (FAB) climate change deal?
+This Nelson Mandela quote has been repeated by numerous different high-profile climate change figures, such as Desmond Tutu and Christina Figueres.
+The question that needs to be asked though is, will it become an empty platitude, or will it resound through COP17 as we progress towards a fair, ambitious and binding (FAB) climate change deal?

-In the buildup to COP 17, over 500 youth from across the globe came together for the UNFCCC Conference of the Youth (COY) to discuss climate change and the upcoming conference.
-Throughout COY there was an air of skepticism about the ability of politicians to take make COP 17 a success.
+Over 500 youth from across the globe came together for the UNFCCC Conference of the Youth (COY) to discuss climate change and the upcoming conference.
+Throughout COY there was an air of skepticism about the ability of politicians to take make COP17 a success.
 This sentiment was echoed by Kumi Naidoo, the executive Director of Greenpeace, when addressing the COY delegation.
 Naidoo advised them not to trust his generation, as they were the ones who had driven the planet to its perilous situation.
 The future, according to Naidoo, was up to us, and he called on the youth for a life-long commitment to the climate change movement.
 This sentiment resonated deeply with me and many other youth, many of whom had felt great disappointment in their leaders at previous COPs.

 If the future of the climate was indeed in the youth’s hands, then many of COY’s youth were confident that they would be the generation to make a difference.
 In a summary session, sentiments of confidence in the youth’s ability to be the change they wanted to see – to paraphrase Gandhi – were echoed around the room.
 I couldn’t help but be inspired by the energy, passion and shared vision of the youth, and wished they were the people in the negotiating rooms deciding our future.